Chase the Rainy Blues Away With These West Michigan Activities

 17 – Build a Deluxe Fort

 Use hair ties, sheets and rubber bands to create a fort (or set up a tent inside!).
 Eat lunch, read books by flashlight, or even take naps in there.
-Sky’s the limit!
+The (rainy!) sky is the limit!

 18 – Write a Letter to Someone